 Learn more about membership, and discover how CEF members are helping to forge next practices in sustainability.
 Learn more

-The 2023 CEF 15th Annual Leadership Retreat will be held June 11-14 at the Rancho Bernardo Inn in San Diego, CA. The Retreat is by-invitation for executives from CEF Member organizations.
+The 2026 CEF 18th Annual Leadership Retreat will be held at Tamaya Resort outside of Albuquerque, New Mexico, from June 15-18.
+The Retreat is by-invitation for executives from CEF Member organizations.
 Members are invited to contact CEF Executive Director Amy O’Meara for more information.